AlahmadiQ8/cs-notes/Algorithms_Interview/Problems/Recursion/medium-coin-change.md

 // LeetCode
 // https://leetcode.com/problems/coin-change/
-public int CoinChange(int[] coins, int amount) {
+// compute the fewest number of coins that you need to make up that amount public int CoinChange(int[] coins, int amount) {
     if (amount == 0) return -1;
     var minLength = -1;